ku22dw/inundation-mapping/README.md

 ### Start/run the Docker Container

 Since all of the dependencies are managed by utilizing a Docker container, we must issue the [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) command to start a container as the run-time environment.
-The container is launched from a Docker image which was built in [Installation](#installation). ## The `-v <input_path>:/data` must contain a subdirectory named `inputs` (similar to `s3://noaa-nws-owp-fim/hand_fim`).
+The container is launched from a Docker image which was built in [Installation](#installation). ## The `-v <input_path>:/data` must contain a subdirectory named `inputs` (similar to `s3://noaa-nws-owp-fim/hand_fim`). **[Place the folder of input data into a folder called "inputs" but do not include "inputs" in the <input_path>,  (in other words,stop at the parent folder)]**.
 If the pathing is set correctly, we do not need to adjust the `params_template.env` file, and can use the default file paths provided.
 #### Add NetCDF 4 back in
-Add NetCDF4 back in with `Pipenv install`
+**Add NetCDF4 back in with** `Pipenv install`
 Inside the container run:
 -    `pipenv install netCDF4==1.6.1`

 -    `pipenv update netCDF4`

 ```bash
 docker run --rm -it --name <your_container_name> \